Mahaffey Business Library

 How do I get started?

-1. Launch the Bloomberg Terminal application in the business and economics folder on a corresponding Bloomberg workstation in the business library.
+1. Launch the Bloomberg Terminal application in the 'Business and Economics' folder on a corresponding Bloomberg workstation in the Mahaffey Business Library.

 2. At the login screen, select create a new login to create a Bloomberg ID tied to your ND email address.